 We are a clinical-stage oncology business focused on discovering and developing immunotherapies that may meaningfully improve the lives of patients with cancer.
 By leveraging our core competencies in immune cell modulation and protein engineering, we have developed a portfolio of investigational cytokine therapies designed to address areas of unmet need for patients with a variety of cancers.
 Our lead product candidate, nemvaleukin alfa ("nemvaleukin"), is an investigational, engineered interleukin-2 ("IL-2") cytokine designed to capture and expand the therapeutic benefits of high-dose recombinant human IL-2, while mitigating its hallmark toxicities.
 In our clinical proof of concept study, nemvaleukin generated durable responses as a single agent and in combination with pembrolizumab across a range of tumor types.
 Nemvaleukin is currently in two potentially registrational studies, the ARTISTRY-6 (Cohort 2) trial for the treatment of mucosal melanoma as a monotherapy and the ARTISTRY-7 trial for the treatment of platinum-resistant ovarian cancer ("PROC") in combination with pembrolizumab.
-We expect to report topline overall survival results for the interim analysis from our ARTISTRY-7 trial in PROC based on approximately 75% of events in the first quarter of 2025 and final results in the second quarter of 2026, subject to reaching the required number of events for the analysis, and topline results from Cohort 2 in our ARTISTRY-6 trial in mucosal melanoma in the first half of 2025, subject to patient enrollment.
-Data from the phase 1/2 ARTISTRY-3 trial which support the less frequent IV ("LFIV") recommended phase 2 dose and schedule were presented at the American Society of Clinical Oncology ("ASCO") annual meeting in June 2024.
-We are also testing the newly recommended phase 2 dose of LFIV nemvaleukin (infusions on days 1 and 8 per three-week dosing cycle) in monotherapy in patients with cutaneous melanoma in Cohort 3 of the ARTISTRY-6 trial.
+We expect to report topline overall survival results for the interim analysis from our ARTISTRY-7 trial in PROC based on approximately 75% of events (approximately 215 of 286 total overall survival events) late in the first quarter of 2025 or early in the second quarter of 2025 and final results in the second quarter of 2026, subject to reaching the required number of events for the analysis, and topline results from Cohort 2 in our ARTISTRY-6 trial in mucosal melanoma in the second quarter of 2025.
+Data from the phase 1/2 ARTISTRY-3 trial which support the less frequent IV ("LFIV") recommended phase 2 dose and schedule were presented at the American Society of Clinical Oncology annual meeting in June 2024.
+We are also testing the newly recommended phase 2 dose of LFIV nemvaleukin (infusions on days 1 and 8 per three-week dosing cycle) as a monotherapy in patients with cutaneous melanoma in Cohort 3 of the ARTISTRY-6 trial.
 We are also testing the same LFIV dosing regimen of nemvaleukin in combination with pembrolizumab in patients with cutaneous melanoma in Cohort 4 of the ARTISTRY-6 trial.
 We expect to report preliminary monotherapy data from Cohort 3 in the first half of 2025 and preliminary combination data from Cohort 4 in the second half of 2025.
 In addition to nemvaleukin, we are also developing engineered therapies targeting the interleukin-18 ("IL-18") and interleukin-12 ("IL-12") pathways, which have demonstrated therapeutic potential in third-party preclinical and clinical studies.
-We are currently conducting discovery-phase activities for our IL-18 and IL-12 programs, and we plan to nominate a product candidate in each program in 2024.
+We are currently conducting discovery-phase activities for our IL-18 and IL-12 programs, and we plan to nominate a product candidate in each program before the end of 2024.
+We also plan to submit an Investigational New Drug application to the U.S Food and Drug Administration for our IL-18 program in the fourth quarter of 2025.